-The sky lowers and the land disappears.
+The sky lowers, and the horizon disappears.
 A turning wind blankets the moon with sea-born fog, shrouding the contours of its glittering face.
 Harsh and brilliant above the fog, riding high behind fast-scudding clouds, it lights the transition between old and new, between one year and the next.

 As the hours pass toward midnight, a lingering few stand silent, shrouded in a fog of thought, tangled in life’s web, caught between the Land-of-No-Longer and the Land-of-Yet-to-Be.
 Perhaps they glimpse a moonlit shard of truth hidden to revelers in the street – this is the way of life.
 What has been passes away into forgetfulness, even as the yet-to-be stirs toward vitality.
 Armies rise.
 Nations fall.
 Children squall into existence, wailing for the grandparents who sigh away into death.
 Across the farthest reaches of the galaxies, even the least star explodes with pulsating light while on our own shy, spinning globe, rotting leaves and the stench of mud evoke a season’s final turn.

 Amid these cycles and rhythms of life, against this backdrop of continual change, our torrent of words flows on, a steady sluicing of syllables.
 For those who read and especially for those who write, this flow of language brings solace.
 Like the rivers it resembles, language connects and cleaves, cleanses and comforts, nourishing the growth of creativity along its banks.